-You’re an expat and you’ve been dating a local for some time, so the moment has come to finally meet your partner’s family.
+Meeting your partner’s parents for the first time can be daunting, especially if you are an expat and you’re new to the culture.
 How can you make a good impression while meeting the parents when you don’t share a common language or culture?

-Europeans in general treat older generations with a great deal of respect.
+This article focuses on meeting parents in Europe.
+In general, people treat older generations with a great deal of respect.
 As a result, parents and grandparents have plenty of influence within the family, even with their grown-up children.
 What your partner’s family thinks of you can really matter.
 No pressure there, then!

 Unsurprisingly, older generations tend to be more traditional; bear in mind what’s acceptable to you (e.g., clothing, language, topics of conversation, manners) might not be to them.
 How then can you make a good impression while navigating an unfamiliar (or second) language and culture?